container-images/python-container-experiment/README.md

 ## How to build

- * `docker build -t python3:f25 -f Dockerfile.py3 .` - to build image with python3
+ * `docker build -t python3:f25 -f Dockerfile.py3 .` - to build image with latest Fedora 25 python3
  * `docker build -t python2:f25 -f Dockerfile.py2 .` - to build image with python2
+ * `docker build -t python33:f25 -f Dockerfile.py3.3 .` - to build image with python 3.3
+ * `docker build -t python34:f25 -f Dockerfile.py3.4 .` - to build image with python 3.4

 ## How to run the containers

  * `docker run -v /home/mkocka/work/:/work --name py3 python3:f25 &`
  * `docker run -v /home/mkocka/work/:/work --name py2 python2:f25 &`
+ * `docker run -v /home/mkocka/work/:/work --name py33 python33:f25 &`
+ * `docker run -v /home/mkocka/work/:/work --name py34 python34:f25 &`

 ## How to execute your script in your container

 Using `-v /home/mkocka/work/:/work` You created a bind mount and you just need to have your script in mounted folder: `/home/mkocka/work/` in my case simple app.py which only print the python version.

- * `docker exec -it py2 python /work/app.py` - app.py executed by python2
+ * `docker exec -it py2 python /work/app.py` - app.py executed by default python which is in Fedora 25 python version 2.7
- * `docker exec -it py3 python /work/app.py` - app.py executed by python3
+ * `docker exec -it py3 python /work/app.py` - app.py executed by latest python in Fedora 25 which is python version 3.5
+ * `docker exec -it py33 python /work/app.py` - app.py executed by python 3.3
+ * `docker exec -it py34 python /work/app.py` - app.py executed by python 3.4

 In my case, the output looks like this: